 Learn more about the role of cannabinoids in the treatment of glaucoma.

 Cannabinol (CBN) cannot be extracted directly from plants for pharmaceutical use

 CBN is a naturally occurring but rare cannabinoid produced by the cannabis plant at very low levels.
 This very low concentration makes it impractical to obtain CBN cost-effectively through plant-based extraction processes.
 To produce sufficient amounts of CBN to meet potential pharmaceutical demand, alternative methods of manufacturing bio-identical CBN are being developed.

-One key goal is to produce cannabinoids identical to those produced naturally in the plant, as it is believed that these natural structures may confer better safety and efficacy than non-bioidentical cannabinoids.
+One key goal is to produce cannabinoids identical to those produced naturally in the plant.
 Biosynthesis or chemical synthesis of CBN may provide a reliable, consistent, scalable and compliant process compared to the variability and complexity associated with the extraction and purification of pure cannabinoids from the plant.
 In addition, we believe the costs associated with the large carbon footprint of greenhouses or exterior fields in combination with the security requirements, use of pesticides, fertilizers and variability in growth and expression of the target compound at a highly consistent level in the plant make the biosynthetic approach a more economically sound and socially responsible strategy from our perspective.